chikakoo/Turok-2-AP-World/worlds/turok2/docs/en_Turok2.md

 Life force tiles, health, and ammo can be shuffled throughout the worlds depending on settings.
 They can also be generated based on filler items.

-Enemies have various randomization options to make the game more varied.
-They aren't Archipelago checks, but can make the game much more challenging/interesting.
+Enemies have various randomization options to make the game more varied, including randomizing what they are, and/or making them checks.

 ## What core changes have been made?